Continuing the grand tradition of crossing the border for good food and drinks.

 Don’t see your question below?
 Click the button below to send us your questions.
 A member of the CTH team will get back to you shortly.

 — Can I add more guests to my reservation?

-Yes.
-Anything mentioned is paid and selected for you, including gratuity for our vendors.
-(Does not include your host’s and driver’s optional gratuity).
+All food and drinks are included.
+Gratuity for our vendors is also included with your reservation (Does not include your host’s and driver’s optional gratuity).

 Bring small change to buy items that are not included in the program, like extra food, souvenirs, or simply for extra rounds.
 Some places do accept credit cards, with exception of the small family-owned establishments.
 US dollars are accepted.

 — I'm spending time in Baja.
-Can we meet in Mexico?
+Can we meet in Tijuana?

 — Do I need a passport?